Explore Romney Marsh

 Frequently asked questions

-The RH&DR (Romney Hythe and Dymchurch Railway — the world's smallest public railway), the medieval churches (some of England's finest isolated Norman churches), Dungeness (the largest shingle beach in Europe with its lighthouses and nuclear power station), and one of England's most atmospheric and otherworldly landscapes Roam surfaces the hidden gems that make Romney Marsh worth exploring.
+Romney Marsh is a place in Kent known for the RH&DR (Romney Hythe and Dymchurch Railway — the world's smallest public railway), the medieval churches (some of England's finest isolated Norman churches), Dungeness (the largest shingle beach in Europe with its lighthouses and nuclear power station), and one of England's most atmospheric and otherworldly landscapes.
+Romney Marsh was reclaimed from the sea during the Middle Ages.
+The population is around 4,000.

-Yes — Roam is live in Romney Marsh and across Kent.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Romney Marsh and across Kent.
+It is available on iOS and Android.